 EURUS Vacuum Pump

 EIBOS not only launched the filament dryer to solve the 3D printing filament’s moisture issue, but also launched another product – a filament vacuum pump, named EURUS, to prevent filaments from moisture absorption.
 EURUS can be used to repack the dried filament into a vacuum bag.
-These two products will be seeking crowdfunding on Kickstarter from 24/09/2020.
+These two products are seeking crowdfunding on Kickstarter from 24/09/2020.

 More information about this company and the Kickstarter campaign is on their official website EIBOS.
 You can also enter your email to subscribe for product updates.